kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ## Transferring files

 ### Copy files from your local computer to the cluster
-Your current working directory and local_file needs to be on your local computer.
+Your current working directory and local_file must be on your local computer.

 If local_file is in your current working directory: <br>
 `scp local_file user_name@server_address:/path/to/cluster/directory`